HavaShabtai/CleaningData/Codebook.md

 12) Writing the output into a txt file.

+The result is a table that provides the average value of different variables for an specific subject and activity.

+##Activities and Subjects

+* LAYING
+* SITTING
+* STANDING
+* WALKING
+* WALKING_DOWNSTAIRS
+* WALKING_UPSTAIRS

+Subjects are integers ranged from 1 to 30.

 The tidy output data is going to include 81 columns.
+The first two columns are subjects and activities.
+The rest of columns include numeric values associated to the average value for that "subject-activity" pair.

 * subject
 * activity